Alabama overtime tax exemption

 What employers using OnPay need to do

 Nothing new.
 We've got you covered.
-Based on your payroll entries of employee hourly wages, we calculate your employee state income tax withholdings as directed by this new law.
-We include required overtime totals when filing your monthly/quarterly reports to the ALDOR on your behalf, and your 2023 totals were included in the January 31, 2024 one-time report.
+Based on your payroll entries of employee hourly wages, we've been calculating your employee state income tax withholdings as directed by this temporary law, and we'll automatically resume state income tax withholding for overtime wages paid on or after July 1, 2025.

 When processing payroll in OnPay, be sure to verify all employee hours included in the run, ensuring hours are accurately entered, and checking for any payroll warnings before approving the pay run.